 I completely forgot about the life or death importance to a three year old of drinking out of a GREEN CUP as opposed to a yellow one since my 12 year old would drink from a rain water puddle on the street if he didn’t think I would yell at him for it.
-And that sometimes “we need to sing one song before I go to bed” turns into a prayer book of songs that lasts about 45 minutes and just when you think you are finally done- there is another song that NEEDS to be sung because apparently that’s what her mom does EVERY NIGHT- whereas my 16 year old’s bedroom door is CLOSED and I’m lucky if I even get to wish her a good night as she is closing the door and telling me that ” she has talked enough”.
+And that sometimes “we need to sing one song before I go to bed” turns into a prayer book of songs that lasts about 45 minutes and just when you think you are finally done- there is another song that NEEDS to be sung because apparently that’s what her mom does EVERY NIGHT. whereas my 14 year olds bedroom door is CLOSED and I’m lucky if I even get to wish him a good night as he is closing the door and telling me that ” he has talked enough”.

-While the truth is often said in jest- after spending a mere two nights with five kids under the age of 13 – first I am amazed that my sister is not drowning in a sea of laundry raising her white flag as the dirty clothes bury her, now that I am past the toddler and early childhood stage I’ve gotten some perspective on this parenting thing- at least as it applies to getting some control over those a little three year old dictator.
+While the truth is often said in jest- after spending a mere two nights with five kids under the age of 15 – first I am amazed that my sister is not drowning in a sea of laundry raising her white flag as the dirty clothes bury her.
+Now that I am past the toddler and early childhood stage I’ve gotten some perspective on this parenting thing- at least as it applies to getting some control over those a little five year old dictator.

 #1 NEVER EVER under any circumstances FLUSH the toilet.
 Yes I know, it’s not ideal to have small turds floating in the bowl and a rancid urine smell wafting through the air- but if you are in the throes of potty training a three year old who is REALLY doing well -you don’t want to do ANYTHING to derail all the progress you’ve made- i.e.- give him anything and everything he wants- throws dollar bills at him, all the gummy worms, all the soy ice cream and under NO CIRCUMSTANCES flush the toilet after he has generously bequeathed you with a gift on the toilet ( and not in his underpants).